-2017).
-This suggests that many modern workplaces may fail to "talk their walk": they may not value the interdependent behaviors in which their employees frequently engage (Simons, 2002; Weick, 1995).
+Nevertheless, frequent opportunities to enact interdependent behavior may not reflect an organization's actual or authentic values.
+Indeed, many white-collar workplaces value and prioritize independence as the ideal way of being a "good" employee (e.g., in company mission statements; Alvesson & Willmott, 2002; Groysberg, 2010; Sitkin et al., 2020; Stephens et al., 2017).
+This suggests that many modern workplaces may fail to "talk their walk": They may not value the interdependent behaviors in which their employees frequently engage (Simons, 2002; Weick, 1995).
 We propose that this potential disconnect between the behavior that is enacted by people in a setting and the behavior that is valued in that setting requires examining both simultaneously to understand and predict the consequences of cultural (mis)match.
-Thus, in contrast to prior cultural mismatch theory and research that has primarily focused on perceptions of an institution's culture in general (Stephens, Fryberg, et al., 2012; Stephens, Townsend, et al., 2012), in the current research, we examine how both enacted and valued behavior interact to produce the experience of cultural (mis)match for people from working-class backgrounds (Anteby et al., 2016; Bourne et al., 2019; Bourne & Jenkins, 2013; Chan & Anteby, 2016; Deeds Pamphile & Ruttan, 2022; Hamedani & Markus, 2019; Saavedra et al., 1993).
+Thus, in contrast to prior cultural mismatch theory and research that has primarily focused on perceptions of an institution's culture in general (Stephens, Fryberg, et al., 2012; Stephens, Townsend, et al., 2012), in the current research, we examine how both enacted and valued behavior interact to produce the experience of cultural (mis)match for people from working-class backgrounds (Anteby et al., 2016; Bourne & Jenkins, 2013; Bourne et al., 2019; Chan & Anteby, 2016; Deeds Pamphile & Ruttan, 2022; Hamedani & Markus, 2019; Saavedra et al., 1993).

 In the present research, we contribute to multiple areas of psychology by bridging the social- and cultural-psychological literature on cultural mismatch with organizational psychological insights on the signals that can be conveyed by separate components of an organization's culture: enacted and valued behavior.
 Specifically, we make the theoretical distinction between the behaviors that are enacted in an institution and those that are valued, and examine for the first time whether both interactively contribute to the experience of cultural mismatch.
-Our research also contributes to the broader psychological literature on the origins and maintenance of social class inequality (Leung et al., 2020; Shaw & Olson, 2013, 2012): we investigate whether the experience of mismatch persists for people from working-class backgrounds (i.e., social class "transitioners"; Martin & Côté, 2019) later in their lifespan-beyond graduating from institutions of higher education and after entering the workplace.
+Our research also contributes to the broader psychological literature on the origins and maintenance of social class inequality (Belmi et al., 2020; Shaw & Olson, 2012, 2013): We investigate whether the experience of mismatch persists for people from working-class backgrounds (i.e., social class "transitioners"; Martin & Côté, 2019) later in their lifespan-beyond graduating from institutions of higher education and after entering the workplace.

 In the sections that follow, we outline the logic underlying our theorizing that the experience of cultural (mis)match among employees from working-class backgrounds will depend on both enacted and valued interdependent behavior.
 First, to explain why we expect white-collar employees' social class backgrounds to shape their endorsement of cultural norms of interdependence (vs. independence), we describe research documenting how people's social class backgrounds shape norms that persist even when people complete a college degree.
 Second, we explain our theorizing as to whether and when the experience of cultural (mis)match will occur in white-collar workplaces.
 To do so, we integrate social psychological research on cultural mismatch theory with organizational psychology research on diversity and inequality that distinguishes between enacted and valued behaviors at work.
 Finally, extending previous theory and research on cultural mismatch, we explain why we theorize that enacted and valued interdependent behavior will affect the experience of cultural (mis)match among employees from working-class backgrounds, but will not affect employees from middle-class backgrounds.